tiffwong/walmart/README.md

 > ```

 ## Remaining tasks
+Will attempt if I finish my actual homework assignments before the due date.

 - [ ] Attempt to group seats from the same reservation request together
 - [ ] Increase seat count by one to match provided output format
 - [ ] Handle error when there are more reservation requests than total seats